Can a Breakdown of Hawking Evaporation Open a New Mass Window for Primordial Black Holes as Dark Matter?: Results for Other Choices of , , and

+Throughout this work, we have adopted $k=2$, as suggested by numerical studies and theoretical considerations~\cite{Dvali:2020wft,Dvali:2024hsb,Dvali:2017nis}.
+In Fig.~\ref{fig:results_4}, we compare these results to those obtained for $k=1$ and $k=3$.
+From this, we see that this parameter has little impact on our constraints.
 If the parameter, $q$, is sufficiently close to unity, black holes will end their semi-classical phase after losing only a tiny fraction of their initial mass, becoming quickly stabilized by the memory-burden effect.
 If this is the case, then the constraints from BBN and the CMB will be much weaker than what we have found in the case of $q\sim 0.1-0.9$.

 We illustrate this in Fig.~\ref{fig:results_2}, where we plot the constraints on PBHs for four small values of $(1-q)$.
 Here, we have adopted $k=2$ and $\delta/(1-q) =0.1$.
 Only for $(1-q) \lsim 10^{-10}$ does the effect of memory burden open a new mass window for PBHs to make up the dark matter of our Universe.